 Rook Piercing Jewelry

-Recommended Rook Piercing Jewelry:
+Recommended Rook Piercing Jewelry Types:

-A: Though similar in location, the Tash rook piercing lives just under the ridge of the rook, on the surface of the ear.
-The Tash rook piercing sort of “floats” in the middle of the ear cartilage while the classic rook piercing lives slightly lower and hugs the cartilage fold.
+Though similar in location, the Tash rook piercing lives just under the ridge of the rook, on the surface of the ear.
+The Tash rook piercing sort of “floats” in the middle of the ear cartilage, while the classic rook piercing lives slightly lower and hugs the cartilage fold.
 The Tash rook piercing is typically most compatible with a curved barbell or a flat back 16g earring.

 How do I clean my rook jewelry?

-A: It is important that you maintain proper aftercare during the healing process to help reduce infection and promote quick and healthy healing.
+It is important that you maintain proper aftercare during the healing process to help reduce infection and promote quick and healthy healing.
 To clean rook piercing jewelry, we recommend using warm, soapy water and drying thoroughly with a paper towel.

 When can I change my cartilage earrings?

 Once your piercing I completely healed, it is safe to change your body jewelry.
 It is essential to the healing process and health of your body to make sure your healing is completely healed before changing your rook jewelry.
 When you change your jewelry, make sure to wash your hands and clean your jewelry and piercing before inserting the new jewelry into your piercing.
-Try out different types of rook piercing jewelry and cartilage earrings like curved barbells, captive bead rings, circular barbells, or horseshoe rings and find the perfect look for your self-expression.
+Try out different types of rook piercing jewelry and cartilage earrings like curved barbells, captive bead rings, circular barbells, or horseshoe rings, and find the perfect look for your self-expression.

 Rook Piercing Aftercare